 Bunch is a notion of a backup plan in the main database.
 Bunch is linked to a directory in the database which in turn is linked to a destination.
 A destination can be modified.
 Bunch is always unique within the cloud folder and the plan type.
-This approach enables comfort data deletion on cloud storage since all backup content is stored in one directory.
+This approach enables comfortable data deletion on cloud storage since all backup content is stored in one directory.

 Generation is a complete self-contained data set sufficient for data restoration.
 In other words, generation is a set of a full backup and chain of incremental backups for a specific backup plan.

 Restore Point is a partial data set for restore.
 A full-fledged restore point contains at least one file or directory.
-If a restore point does not contain any file or directory, it is considered as empty, but successful can contain blocks for further subsequent runs.
+If a restore point does not contain any file or directory, it is considered empty, but successful can contain blocks for further subsequent runs.
 A valid Restore Point guarantees a correct restore of backed-up data.
 As the opposite, invalid Restore point does not contain a complete data set for restore, but at the same time can contain blocks that are used for restore from other Restore Points.